Topological Graphic Passwords And Their Matchings Towards Cryptography: Conclusion

 Matching can help us to design Topsnut-gpws for one public key vs one private key, one public key vs two or more private keys, and more public keys vs more private keys.
 Matching opens a window for us to understand something new in cryptography.
 It is very important that matching is just one of mathematical principles.
 Almost mathematical operations have their own matching operations.
 The graph labellings first defined or introduced here match with other existing graph labelllings, and can be shown to be related with mathematical conjectures, or open problems.

 Researching Topsnut-matching can derive two interesting topics: one is \emph{set matching partition} to number theory, and another is about labeled graphs for constructing large scale of graphs with labellings, which differs from finding labellings to unlabeled graphs.
 We have listed possible researching problems for further studying works on Topsnut-gpws, and hope to find more something new and to do more theoretical works on Topsnut-gpws.
-We try to use Topsnut-groups to build up so-called network passwords for encrypting a network with thousand and thousand vertices.
+We try to use Topsnut-groups to build up so-called network passwords for encrypting a network with thousand and thousand nodes (vertices).
 So we have investigated one of Topsnut-groups, called \emph{Abelian additive graphic group} (\emph{graphic group} for short).
-This type of graphic groups based on addition operation processes a particular property: every element in a graphic group can be regarded as ``zero'' of the graphic group, so we can call it an \emph{every-zero graphic group}.
+This type of graphic groups based on addition operation processes a particular property: ``Every element in a graphic group can be regarded as ``zero'' of the graphic group, so we can call it an \emph{every-zero graphic group}''.
 Unfortunately, we do not discover graphic group based on multiplication operation.
-It may be a way to find more graph labellings of a graph from connection between two or more graphic groups on the graph.
+It may be a way to find more graph labellings of a graph from connection between two or more graphic groups.

-Several new colorings and new parameters on proper total coloring have been introduced and investigated.
+Several new colorings and new parameters on proper total colorings have been introduced and investigated.
 We have found that the difference-sum labelling (\emph{extremal labelling}) can be admitted by every graph, so then it breaks down the case of no labelling admitted by each graph.
 Thereby, we are motivated from the difference-sum labelling and know that there are many\emph{ extremal labellings} like the difference-sum labelling, which mean that we may touch a new subbranch of graph labellings.

-The above research works on two different areas motivate us to think of the biological combination of man and AI machine in current development of the world, rather than AI machines only that will take a long time to success.
-An application project supported by mathematics like passwords depends on mathematics going deep into and continuous improvement, how long will this support last, how far can the project go.
+The above research works on two different areas motivate us to think of the biological combination of human being and AI machine in current development of the world, rather than AI machines only that will take a long time to success.
+An application project supported by mathematics like passwords depends on mathematics going deep into and continuous improvement, how long will it support last, how far can the project go.